leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 - Show resulted db tables in DataGrip db viewer **(2:06 - end)**

 ## Learning Points

+These topics will join us on our epic journey.

 - Python and effective database connections
 - Interactive Web Scraping
 - Database design / querying

 ## Examine the Site

+First of all, what does the site in question actually looks like and where can you find meaningful data?
+Remember that you are a sports club owner examining if sports betting is profitable for you.
+You are looking into betting for your badminton tournaments.

+After clicking through millions of sites your eye fells upon in the back of your mind you have a hunch that you need tournaments, the players, games and the individual scores of each game.
+With that data you could go crazy like determining how much a particular club wins, know if age plays a part either and other feature like things you can come up with.
+But those entities are good ground to get your creativity running.

 **What specific data do you want?**